GroundingBooth: Grounding Text-to-Image Customization: Our Approach

-Previous text-to-image generation methods usually directly concatenate the text and image tokens, which leads to two drawbacks.
-First, the reference foreground object and the text-driven generated background are sometimes blended.
-Second, for the circumstances that bounding boxes belong to the same class, the model cannot distinguish whether a bounding box belongs to a reference object entity or text entity, which leads to the misplacement of the reference object.
-To solve these issues, we propose a novel masked-cross attention module to divide the foreground and background while maintaining the independence of generating each foreground object, which jointly grounds each foreground image embedding and background text embedding, shown in Fig.~\ref{fig:cross_attention}.
+On fusing the text and image features, existing text-to-image customization methods usually directly concatenate the text and image tokens in the cross-attention layers, leading to several issues: First, the generated subject and the background objects generated from the prompt and text entities can be unnaturally blended, as we observe in our experiments.
+Second, at the circumstances where two bounding boxes belong to the same class, the model cannot distinguish whether each bounding box belongs to a subject image or a text entity, resulting in the misplacement of the subject.
+Moreover, this type of fusion strategy usually cannot handle the customization of multiple subjects.
+To address all these issues, we propose a \textbf{subject-grounded cross-attention layer} to specifically disentangle the generation process of subjects and background objects.
+The details of our module are illustrated in Fig.~\ref{fig:submodules-network}.

-Specifically, in this layer, both the DINOv2 image tokens and the layout of the reference object are taken as input.
-We first compute the affinity matrix $A$ through $A= Q \cdot K$ and get $A \in \mathbb{R}^{h w \times h w}$, where $h \times w$ indicates the resolution of the feature map in the attention layer.
-As we have the object layout $L_{obj}$, it is possible to restrict the injection of image tokens only in the region of the target bounding box.
-Therefore, we reshape the layout $L_{obj}$ to $h \times w$ and generate the cross attention mask, which is represented as:
+\paragraph{\textbf{Subject-Grounded Cross-Attention Layer}} In this layer, both the DINOv2 image tokens and bounding box of the subject $l_{sub}$ are taken as inputs.
+The queries $K$ and values $Q$ are calculated from the image tokens.
+We first compute the affinity matrix $A$ through $A= Q \cdot K$ and obtain $A \in \mathbb{R}^{h w \times h w}$, where $h \times w$ indicates the resolution of the feature map in the attention layer.
+As we have the object layout $l_{sub}$, it is straightforward to restrict the injection of image tokens only inside the region of the target bounding box.
+Therefore, we reshape the layout $l_{sub}$ to $h \times w$ and generate the cross-attention mask, which is formulated as:

-where $M_{Layout}$ represents the rectified attention score maps, $L_{obj}$ represents the layout region of the reference object in the feature map.
+where $M_{Layout[i,j]}$ represents the mask value of position $[i,j]$ in rectified attention score maps.

-The mask contains the location information for restricting the reference object placement and avoiding information leakage.
-After acquiring the mask, we apply dot product operation between the feature maps and the layout to constrain the object generation and get the mask-rectified affinity matrix $A'$ through $A'= A \odot M_{Layout}$.
-Then we multiply the masked affine matrix $A'$ with $V$, and apply mask-guided rectification on the final generated image again to ensure that all the information interactions are restricted in the mask region.
-The whole masked cross-attention manipulation is represented as:
+The mask contains the explicit location information of the subject.
+It encourageds the accurate placement of the subject and avoid information leakage from other objects.
+After obtaining the mask, we use it to constrain the spatial distribution of the attention maps by rectifying the attention, and obtain the mask-rectified affinity matrix $A'$ through $A'= A + M_{Layout}$.
+Then we multiply the masked affine matrix $A'$ with $V$ to obtain the subject-grounded cross-attention output $f_{sub}$.
+The whole subject-grounded cross-attention layer is formulated as: